KQM-git/TCL/docs/evidence/general-mechanics/movement-and-physics.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/movement-speed-and-gliding)

 **Finding:**
-Movement Speed does not affect Gliding Speed.
+Movement Speed does not affect gliding SPD.

 **Evidence:**
 Clip 1: buffed with Lost Prayer, Anemo Resonance, and Dehya basking in the sunlight